 Dinosaur Fun!

-The Courtenay and District Museum and Palaeontology Centre is open year-round and provides fossil tours throughout the year.
-Known for its late Cretaceous marine fossils such as the 13-metre long elasmosaur and the new species and genus of mosasaur, Kourisodon puntledgensis, the museum welcomes visitors from around the world.
+The Courtenay and District Museum and Palaeontology Centre is open year-round and provides fossil tours.
+Known for its late Cretaceous marine fossils, such as the 13-metre-long elasmosaur and the new species of mosasaur, the museum welcomes visitors from around the world.

 The Courtenay Museum is located at 207 Fourth Street.